kristiyanto/venturo/README.md

 Stream processing is performed in Spark Streaming with window 3 seconds, consuming data streams from both drivers and passangers.
 Every incoming messages are subject of sanity check: e.g. driver's reported status is matched with previous status, etc. to anticipate latency.

 __Sink__
-Elasticsearch is used as the buffer/transactional interface for the resulted messages
+Elasticsearch is used as the buffer/transactional interface for the resulted messages.
+Elasticsearch is also called by Spark to enable assigments.
+Elasticsearch geo location and boolean queries are leveraged.

 __Output__
 Output is served as API by using Flask.
 Bootstrap2, jquery and leaflet is used to prettify the output.